prices/SquadronBuilder/README.md

 ## Introduction

-This is a force builder for Robotech&reg; RPG Tactics&trade;
+This is a force builder for Robotech® RPG Tactics™

 The game can be found at http://www.palladiumbooks.com/